-November 2020 Calendar
+November 2022 Calendar

-Plus, here at VLCalendar.com, we have a lot more than just a free November 2020 Calendar download.
-We also offer calendars for all twelve months of 2020, 2021, and 2022.
+Plus, here at VLCalendar.com, we have a lot more than just a free November 2022 Calendar download.
+We also offer calendars for all twelve months of 2022.
 So feel free to get a jump start on scheduling and download them all now!
 You only need three things to enjoy our entire collection of free, easy-to-print calendars.
 They are: an internet connection, a .pdf reading software like Adobe Reader, and a printer loaded up with 8.5″ by 11″ paper.
 If you’ve got those three things, then we welcome you to print as many calendars as you’d like.
 In fact, print one for your home, another for your office, and more for your friends and family!

 Since November ends Daylight Savings Time and the sun sets sooner, this is a great month to moon gaze.
-If you’re curious as to what days in the November 2020 Calendar are best to look at the moon, keep reading below:
+If you’re curious as to what days in the November 2022 Calendar are best to look at the moon, keep reading below:

-- New Moon – Sunday November 15, 2020
+- New Moon on Wednesday, November 23

-- First Quarter Moon – Saturday November 21, 2020
+- First Quarter Moon on Wednesday, November 30

-The Month of November in the United States
+The Month of November